Skip to Content

 At 4,395 feet, Mt.
 Mansfield in Stowe is Vermont’s highest mountain.
 On a clear day, you can see west to Lake Champlain, north to Canada, and east to New Hampshire.

-There are several trails leading to the top, but if you don’t have time for an all-day hike, consider driving the auto-toll road or riding the gondola to the top of the mountain from Stowe Mountain Resort.
+Several trails lead to the top, but if you don’t have time for an all-day hike, consider driving the auto-toll road or riding the gondola to the top of the mountain from Stowe Mountain Resort.

 Tälta Lodge Bluebird in Stowe, Vermont.